 Is Apple iPhone Upgrade Program a good deal?

-Because of its higher price tag, getting an iPhone 12 Pro or 12 Pro Max on iPhone Upgrade is not for the budget-conscious.
+Because of its higher price tag, getting an iPhone 13 Pro or 13 Pro Max on iPhone Upgrade is not for the budget-conscious.
 Sure, it comes with AppleCare+ (a $199 value) but not all people need that type of protection.
-You can find a cheaper option on nearly any other carrier, and won't be limited to just upgrading to iPhones in the future (with the exception of Sprint).
+You can find a cheaper option on nearly any other carrier, and won't be limited to just upgrading to iPhones in the future.